UPDATED: Coronavirus In Connecticut — FAQs, Resources

-As of April 9, there were a total of 9,784 confirmed cases of COVID-19 in Connecticut, according to the state Department of Public Health.
-One thousand four hundred sixty four peole have been hospitalized, and 380 residents have died.
+As of April 10, there were a total of 10,538 confirmed cases of COVID-19 in Connecticut, according to the state Department of Public Health.
+One thousand five hundred sixty-two people have been hospitalized, and 448 residents have died.

-Of the state’s 215 nursing homes, 92 have had at least one confirmed case of COVID-19 according to the state DPH.
-A total of 849 nursing home residents with COVID-19 have been identified; 241 were hospitalized and 116 have died, the DPH reported April 9.
+Of the state’s 215 nursing homes, 96 have had at least one confirmed case of COVID-19 according to the state DPH.
+A total of 980 nursing home residents with COVID-19 have been identified of whom 264 were hospitalized and 142 have died, the DPH reported April 10.

 The governor announced a partnership with Connecticut’s long-term care facilities to collaborate on a medical surge plan that includes establishing COVID-19 recovery centers in nursing homes to accept patients who can be discharged from acute care hospitals but still are affected by the virus.
 The recovery centers will be opened in Torrington, Bridgeport, Meriden, and Sharon, according to the governor.
 Athena Health Care systems is one of the first nursing home providers to provide COVID-19 recovery centers, the governor said.

-Below is the list of nursing homes with at least one resident with COVID-19.
+Below is the list of nursing homes with at least one resident with COVID-19, as of April 8.
+The list has not been updated by the state since then.

 Lamont announced on Thursday that classes at all public schools will be canceled through May 20.